epfl-ada/ada-2024-project-skibidata/README.md

 ## Proposed timeline
 - [x] 15 Nov.
 2024: Milestone P2
 - [x] 15 Nov.
 2024: __Task 1.1__
-- [ ] 22 Nov.
-2024: (Optional) Retreive more missing values from IMdB
-- [ ] 22 Nov.
-2024: Finish the exploratory data analysis with (at least) multivariate analysis  (__Task 1.2__)
+- [x] 22 Nov.
+2024: Finish the exploratory data analysis with multivariate analysis  (__Task 1.2__)
-- [ ] 06 Dec.
+- [ ] 13 Dec.
 2024: Finish all recommendation systems (content-based, collaborative and hybrid) (__Task 2__ and __Task 3__)
 - [ ] 20 Dec.
 2024 : Milestone P3: integrate all recommendation systems to have a demo on the website as well as writing the data story (__Task 4__)

 ## Organization within the team
 Actually, the following members are working on:
 - _Vincent_ : collaborative filtering
-- _Mayeul_ : collaborative and content-based filtering
+- _Mayeul_ : some visualization
-- _Arthur_ : the final website integrating our different recommendation systems
+- _Arthur_ : the final website that will integrate our different recommendation systems
 - _Alex_ : content-based filtering
 - _Corentin_ : finishing the cleaning and exploratory data analysis as well as working on the hybrid recommendation system

 ## Organization of the Github
 Our Github is organized as follows:
 - `results.ipynb` notebook that integrates all steps of the project, including data preprocessing, exploratory data analysis and some vizualization, feature engineering, and first model building.
+- `helpers.py` python file containing all functions needed for visualization and cleaning.
+- `collaborative.py` python file containing all functions needed for the collaborative filtering based recommender systems.
+- `content_based.py` python file containing all functions needed for the content-based filtering based recommender systems.
 - `Draft` folder containing files used to store experimental concepts and test scripts.
 Nothing relevant for P2 deliverable can be found in this folder.
 - `Data` folder containing some csv files that contains some queried or downloaded data needed for different part of the results notebook.
 - `README.md`
+- `requirements.txt` text file specifying the necessary libraries to run the results noetbook.
 - `gitignore` configuration file used to specify files and directories that should be ignored by Git.

-In order to run the current `results.ipynb` notebook you need to download the dataset presented above from [Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) and store it in a folder called _TMdB_Movielens_combined/_ as well as download the [CMU Movie Summary Corpus Dataset](http://www.cs.cmu.edu/~ark/personas/) and store it in _MovieSummaries/MovieSummaries/_.
-You also need to download the dataset from [Movienlens](https://grouplens.org/datasets/movielens/) and store it in its original folder name _ml_32m/_ as we haven't use the cleaned dataset for the first models of recommendation systems yet.
-We acknowledge that everything needs to be cleaned and this will be done for P3 deliverable.
-We also intend to create a `requirements.txt` that summarizes all the necessary library to run the different recommendation systems.
-But this will also be done for P3.
+In order to run the current `results.ipynb` notebook you need to download the dataset presented above from [Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) and store it in a folder called _Data/TMdB/_ as well as download the [CMU Movie Summary Corpus Dataset](http://www.cs.cmu.edu/~ark/personas/) and store it in _Data/MovieSummaries/_.